-Section 9001 of the PPACA would place an excise tax on employer-sponsored health insurance coverage with a benefit value above specified levels (generally \$8,500 for individuals and \$23,000 for families in 2013, adjusted in future years by growth in the CPI plus 1 percentage point).15 The tax would be 40 percent of the excess benefit value above these thresholds.
+Section 9001 of the PPACA would place an excise tax on employer-sponsored health insurance coverage with a benefit value above specified levels (generally \$8,500 for individuals and \$23,000 for families in 2013, adjusted in future years by growth in the CPI plus 1 percentage point).
+The tax would be 40 percent of the excess benefit value above these thresholds.
 We estimate that, in aggregate, affected employers would reduce their benefit packages in such a way as to eliminate about three-quarters of the current excess benefit value.
 The resulting higher cost-sharing requirements for employees would have an initial, significant impact on the overall level of health expenditures.
 Moreover, because health care costs would generally increase faster than the CPI plus 1 percent, we anticipate additional, incremental benefit coverage reductions in future years to prevent an increase in the share of employer coverage subject to the excise tax.
-These further adjustments would contribute to a small reduction in the growth in health care expenditures for affected employees through at least 2019.16 In 2019, these impacts would reduce total NHE by an estimated 0.3 percent.
+These further adjustments would contribute to a small reduction in the growth in total health care costs (but an increase in out-of-pocket costs) for affected employees through at least 2019.
+In 2019, these impacts would reduce total NHE by an estimated 0.3 percent, assuming that the provision would continue to operate as specified-as noted previously, by 2019 coverage for an estimated 22 percent of all insured workers would have to be reduced to avoid the tax.